-- Right now many people's stress levels will be going through the roof! which is not good for you immune system.
+- Right now many people's stress levels will be going through the roof! which is not good for your immune system.
 When we are stressed it increases adrenaline and cortisol (our stress hormone).
-When our cortisol is high our immune system is impaired (along with other non-essential body functions like reproductive and digestive system).
+When our cortisol is high our immune system is impaired (along with other non-essential body functions like the reproductive and digestive system).

 - So when you feel your stress levels creeping up make sure you take some time to reset and get centered again.